English speakers? If you need information about your French health insurance rights, call the special Advice Line provided by Ameli:

 The card will ensure that you have access to healthcare in France without having to complete any formalities with the local French authorities.
 As regards the services provided, you will be treated in the same manner as anyone covered under the French state system.

-Benefits in kind include medical care, medicines, dental care and prosthetics, hospitalisation, laboratory analyses and examinations and transportation.
+Benefits in kind include medical care, medicines, dental care and prosthetics, hospitalisation, laboratory analyses and examinations, or transportation.

 Before making an appointment with a doctor or dentist, make sure that they are conventionné.
-Conventionné practitioners fall into one of two categories :
+Conventionné practitioners fall into one of 2 categories:

 In both cases, the local CPAM (or CGSS) will reimburse a fixed portion of the official social security rate.